wyfo/apischema/docs/difference_with_pydantic.md

 *pydantic* uses Cython to improve its performance; *apischema* doesn't need it and is still 1.5x faster according to [*pydantic* benchmark](benchmark.md) — more than 2x when *pydantic* is not compiled with Cython.

-Better performance, but not at the cost of fewer functionalities; that's rather the opposite: [dynamic aliasing](json_schema.md#dynamic-aliasing-and-default-aliaser), [conversions](conversions.md), [merged fields](data_model.md#composition-over-inheritance---composed-dataclasses-merging), etc.
+Better performance, but not at the cost of fewer functionalities; that's rather the opposite: [dynamic aliasing](json_schema.md#dynamic-aliasing-and-default-aliaser), [conversions](conversions.md), [flattened fields](data_model.md#composition-over-inheritance---composed-dataclasses-flattening), etc.

 ### *apischema* can generate [*GraphQL* schema](graphql/overview.md) from your resolvers